happyslowly/mchat/README.md

 # mchat

-A clean, fast terminal chat client for local LLMs with streaming responses and conversation history.
+A clean, fast terminal CLI chat client for local LLMs with streaming responses and conversation history.

 ## Features